Skip to content

 The bottom line

-GD&T is not an academic exercise — it is the solution to real manufacturing problems.
-Every time a part fails assembly despite being “in tolerance” on every individual dimension, that failure was preventable with proper GD&T. The rest of this guide teaches you how.
+GD&T is not an academic exercise — it addresses real manufacturing problems.
+When a part fails assembly despite being “in tolerance” on individual dimensions, the drawing often lacked the geometric controls needed to define functional requirements clearly.
+The rest of this guide teaches you how.

 Core Skill